-Delvyn Case's music has been performed by over 25 orchestras from Alaska to Florida, including the National Symphony Orchestra, the Louisville Orchestra, Jacksonville Symphony, and San Antonio Symphony.
+Delvyn Case's music has been performed by over 30 orchestras from Alaska to Florida, including the National Symphony Orchestra, the Louisville Orchestra, Jacksonville Symphony, and San Antonio Symphony.
 Other performers of his music have included the Grammy-winning quintet Chestnut Brass Company, the US Coast Guard Band, the Dallas Wind Symphony, mezzo-soprano D'Anna Fortunato, Grammy-nominated pianist Charles Abramovic, The New York Virtuoso Singers, Rome's Freon Ensemble, and Ibis Camerata.
 His music has been heard at the Kennedy Center and on NPR's "Performance Today".

 As a composer, he has received honors and fellowships from numerous organizations, including BMI, The Society of Composers, The MacDowell Colony, The New York Virtuoso Singers, The Atlantic Center for the Arts, The Composers Conference at Wellesley, the Orvis Foundation, The Chicago Ensemble, Audio Inversions, Sounds New, the National Association on Composers, and The College Music Society, among others.
 He is a former member of Boston's infamous composers' collective Composers in Red Sneakers.

 Delvyn Case is the composer of The Prioress's Tale, a 75-minute chamber opera inspired by Chaucer, whose January 2008 premiere garnered feature articles in the Boston Globe and the South Shore Patriot Ledger.
 A parable about the power of forgiveness to heal the wounds of religious intolerance, the production tours throughout New England each winter, supported by institutions wishing to explore issues of interfaith dialogue and peace-making in a unique way.
 His article" Punk Opera as Spiritual Vocation" was published in journal The Sacred in Opera, published by the National Opera Association.